 Making sangria takes 10 minutes and lasts for hours, making it an ideal drink for gatherings and brunch.
 It's similar to a wine punch and served cold.
 This version is fruitier and lighter, a twist on the original red wine sangria that's just as easy to assemble.
 It's versatile regarding the fruit you can use and pairs very well with yellow and orange fruit.

-If you like white wine and Summer fruit and you never tried this refreshing sangria yet, you're in for a beautiful surprise.
+If you like white wine and Summer fruit and have never tried this refreshing sangria yet, you're in for a beautiful surprise.

 - Very easy to make: cutting fruits and mixing liquids in a pitcher.
 That's all the work needed to make a fabulous white sangria.